Ashmaawyy/Graduation-Project/README.md

 Technical Tools Used:

-- Apache Airflow.
+- Apache Airflow (for production)
-- SSL Protocols.
+- SSL Protocols
-- IMAP Protocols.
+- IMAP Protocols
 - GoogleDrive API

 ## Modules in our ETL